The Ombudsman has the mandate of the central equality body as of 1 January 2009, when the Anti-discrimination Act entered into force.

 Besides cooperating during the process of drafting the Annual Report, the Ombudsman also cooperates on an on-going basis with civil society organizations and NGOs on individual discrimination cases and in different promotional activities.
 Mutual sharing of experience and knowledge is achieved through participation of the representatives of the civil society organizations in all public events organized by the Ombudsman and the participation of the representatives from the Office of the Ombudsman in different public events, round table discussions or training sessions organized by the NGOs.

-Additionally, with the aim of strengthening the cooperation and achieving greater visibility on the regional level, the Ombudsman has chosen five NGOs dealing with anti-discrimination issues to become regional antidiscrimination contact points.
+Additionally, with the aim of strengthening the cooperation and achieving greater visibility on the regional level, the Ombudsman has established cooperation with NGOs as regional antidiscrimination contact points.

 COOPERATION WITH THE EUROPEAN NETWORK OF EQUALITY BODIES